8 Important Social Skills For Kids And How To Teach Them

 Why should I seek therapy if I notice difficulties with social skills in my child?

-If your child has problems with social skills, you should consider counselling for several reasons.
+If your child has problems with social skills, you should consider counseling for several reasons.

 Professional evaluation